History of Hesse

 This article is about the history of Hesse.
+Hesse is a state in Germany.

 Prehistoric

 In the Paleolithic Era, the Central Hessian region around Wetzlar was settled.
 Extensive excavations along the Lahn in Wetzlar-Dalheim recently uncovered a 7000-year-old settlement from the Linear Pottery culture.
 Bell Beaker shards found in Rüsselsheim, Offenbach, Griesheim and Wiesbaden suggest settlement in southern Hesse 4,500 years ago.

+Early Middle Ages

+During the early Holy Roman Empire, what is now Hesse broadly corresponded with Western or Rhenish Franconia, the western half of the stem duchy of Franconia.
+Hessengau or Pagus Hassorum was a Gau – a subdivision similar to a shire – in the far-north of Franconia.
+The name probably derives from the Chatti, a Germanic people who inhabited the area in Roman times.